 The special assessment residential customer base is expected to remain stable with a modest amount of growth forecasted for fiscal year 2017 and beyond.
 The Fund has experienced a little more growth than previously projected but remains conservative in growth projections.
-It has been the goal of the Fund to keep residential rates flat for the past three years and that will continue for one more year and then modest increases are planned thereafter to keep the Fund current with contracted increases in operating costs.
+It has been the goal of the Fund to keep residential rates flat for the past three years and that will continue for one more year and then modest adjustments to the Disposal rates are planned for FY 18 to keep the Fund current with contracted increases in operating costs.
 Currently, the Fund's capacity is adequate to serve the County's current and foreseeable future disposal requirements without any major capital expansions.